jzonthemtn/big-data-cloudformation/README.md

 ### `zeppelin.template`

 This template creates a single EC2 instance running Zeppelin.
 Once the stack has been successfully created you can access Zeppelin at http://public-ip:8080.
 Applications like Spark, Pig, and others can be install manually.

+### `zookeeper.template`

+This template creates and configures three ZooKeeper instances - one in each subnet.
+Once the configuration is complete ZooKeeper will be started on each instance.